microsoft/net-offloads/quic-encryption-offload.md

   - When the state is `QEO_RX_ENCRYPTED` it means the received QUIC packet is still encrypted
   - When the stats is `QEO_RX_DECRYPTED` it means the received QUIC packet has been successfully decrypted and the trailing 16-byte tag has been elided
   - When the state is `QEO_RX_DECRYPT_FAILED` it means the received QUIC packet failed to be decrypted, even though it was offloaded

-> **TODO - ** Add text on how RX and URO work?
-Should the QUIC CID be required to be the same for all URO QUIC packets (usually they always will anyways).
+- When considering how this interacts with URO, the only requirement is that ancillary data correctly applies to all URO packets

 # TCPIP Updates for QEO